rootscript/forHumans-whoWant2Code/-elm-forHumans/day03.md

 Upgrading to 0.17 - <https://github.com/elm-lang/elm-platform/blob/master/upgrade-docs/0.17.md>

-Elm 0.17: Successful Upgrade of Real World App …and some soft of guide to all of this - <https://medium.com/@turbo_MaCk/elm-0-17-successful-upgrade-of-real-world-app-and-some-soft-of-guide-to-all-of-this-cafd59dec56f#.pthtw81gy>
+Elm 0.17: Successful Upgrade of Real World App …and some soft of guide to all of this - <https://medium.com/@turbo_MaCk/elm-0-17-successful-upgrade-of-real-world-app-and-some-soft-of-guide-to-all-of-this-cafd59dec56f#.pthtw81gy

+Migrating from Elm 0.16 to 0.17 - from StartApp - <http://www.lambdacat.com/migrating-from-elm-0-16-to-0-17-from-startapp/>

 Here is what I wrote a few days ago, on the subject: